-Complete this template f specific to this product.
-If a or each product develop field does not apply, res on Document (PI bed undertaken in a s pond with "N/A".
-Dele mplete. ervice.
-All res sponses should be ace as each section is SERVICE TITLE From the Service Concept document.
+Product Definition Document (PDD) Complete this template for each product developed undertaken in a service.
+All responses should be specific to this product.
+If a field does not apply, respond with "N/A".
+Delete the guidance as each section is complete.
+SERVICE TITLE From the Service Concept document.
 If this product contributes to multiple services, list all the titles here.
-PRODUCT TITLE Date of last update to this document Current product status E.g.: in design, in production, complete Activity lead Name, position, affiliatio วท Email Phone OVE ERVIEW Product description Briefly describe the product and how it will contribute to the delivery of the service(s).
+PRODUCT TITLE Date of last update to this document Current product status E.g.: in design, in production, complete Activity lead Name, position, affiliation on Email Phone OVE RVIEW Product description Briefly describe the product and how it will contribute to the delivery of the service(s).
 If necessary, mention the geographic coverage area.
 Target completion date Implementing partners List specific co-develop and/or maintain the pro who will help design, develop

 Gender considerations Include detail on issues such as: relevance and usefulness of product or activity in addressing gender issues; stakeholders the Hub will work with to understand the issue and support implementation; special gender-related needs.
 What (if any) gender considerations have gone into product design and how these are expected to impact/enhance the product?
 BASELINE CONTEXT and CAPACITIES Implementing partner/ user capacity Describe specific gaps, lack of capacity or skills, or other blockages that this product will help address.
-For example: Awareness level and political interest or mandate Capacity to develop/analyze information (including skills, hardware, and software) Capacity to disseminate information Capacity for outreach, feedback, and maintenance Capacity to host information service (if relevant) Data access/sharing Briefly describe the current data context as relevant to this product, e.g., is data available, accessible, shared?
+For example: • Awareness level and political interest or mandate • Capacity to develop/analyze information (including skills, hardware, and software) • Capacity to disseminate information • Capacity for outreach, feedback, and maintenance • Capacity to host information service (if relevant) Data access/sharing Briefly describe the current data context as relevant to this product, e.g., is data available, accessible, shared?
 Products and tools Briefly describe the availability, accuracy and usability of existing products and tools available to implementing partners, users and beneficiaries currently, as relevant to this product.
 METHODOLOGY Activities/inputs Briefly list activities and key inputs specific to developing and delivering this product, including datasets; analytical products; new methods, tools or models; new geospatial infrastructure; outreach and engagement activities; training, guidance materials; etc. Include details on capacity building/ training in a TDD and specific platform or data sharing issues in the DMDD.
 If available, include links to a more detailed management plans.
 Output(s) List the expected activity-level results, e.g., delivery of products, tools, data sets, design, data flow, analysis, methods, models, calibration/validation, testing, monitoring, including numbers of users and/or activities delivered, as appropriate.
 Outcome(s) Briefly list the expected outcomes in terms of: value of the product or activity in improving user's ability to fulfill their responsibilities or mandate; improve cooperation and collaboration with others in responding to the development problem; strengthen the decision-making context, etc. Also mention who it is for, and how they will use it.
-As appropriate, describe how this specific product will be maintained, sustained and institutionalized over the long-term.
+Sustainability strategy As appropriate, describe how this specific product will be maintained, sustained and institutionalized over the long-term.
 As needed, use the DMDD to elaborate on data sharing agreements or platform development.
-Sustainability strategy sustained and institutionalized over the long-term.
-As needed, use the DMDD Potential follow-on activities sustained and institutionalized over the long-term.
-As needed, use the DMDD Potential follow-on sustained and institutionalized over the long-term.
-As needed, use the DMDD to elaborate on data sharing agreements or platform development.
-Describe any additional activities or subsequent phases related to this specific
+Potential follow-on activities Describe any additional activities or subsequent phases related to this specific product, if applicable.
+Leveraging/other opportunities If applicable, list related activities being planned or conducted by other users, donors, or other stakeholders, and coordination on these might increase the overall impact of the product.
+P RODUCT COMPONENTS AND DIVISION OF TASKS